 Private Letter Ruling

 Decedent passed away and was survived by Spouse.
-Decedent's estate (Estate) was not required to file Form 706 U.S. Estate Tax Return under Sec.
+Decedent's Estate (Estate) was not required to file Form 706 U.S. Estate Tax Return under Sec.
 6018(a).
-Estate represents that there was an unused portion of Decedent's applicable exclusion amount and the portability election allows Spouse to take into account the deceased spousal unused exemption (DSUE).
-For various reasons, Estate did not timely file an estate tax return or make a portability election.
-Information, affidavits and representations submitted on behalf of Estate explain the circumstances related to the failure to file Form 706 and represent Estate acted reasonably and in good faith.
+Estate represents that there was an unused portion of Decedent's applicable exclusion amount and that the portability election allows Spouse to take into account the deceased spousal unused exemption (DSUE).
+For various reasons, Estate did not timely file Form 706 or make a portability election.
+Information, affidavits, and representations submitted on behalf of Estate explain the circumstances related to the failure to file Form 706 and represent Estate acted reasonably and in good faith.
 Estate has requested an extension of time under Reg.
-301.9100-3 to make a portability election.
+301.9100-3 of the Procedure and Administration Regulation to make a portability election.